 Gap Analysis of Existing Services: Minnesota has explored existing structures within the state and identified areas for possible integration and cost effectiveness.
-For example, the Exchange is working closely with the Departments of Human Services, Commerce, Health and MN.IT to examine existing IT systems and develop an Exchange IT infrastructure that is efficient and cost effective.
+For example, the Exchange is working closely with the Departments of Human Services, Commerce, Health and MN.IT to utilize and build on existing IT systems to develop an Exchange IT infrastructure that is efficient and cost effective.
 In addition, Exchange staff are working closely with agency partners in areas such as customer services, banking, call centers, QHP certification and provider network information to develop an Exchange that meets all Blueprint requirements while also capitalizing on existing resources.